Audu Idris Umar

 Abdullahi Idris Umar is a former Senator that represent Gombe Central constituency of Gombe State, Nigeria.
 He assumed office on the 29 May 2007 under the People Democratic Party (PDP).

 Early life and education

-Umar was born on 28th, December 1959.
+Umar was born on 28 December 1959.
 He received his Bachelor of Laws (LL.B Hon.)
 Degree.
-He preceded to the Nigerian Law School, Victoria Island, Lagos.
+He went to Nigerian Law School, Victoria Island, Lagos.
 He was appointed State Counsel to the Ministry Of Justice, Bauchi.